-3.5 The LGPS is a defined benefit scheme, which provides benefits related to final salary for its members.
+The LGPS is a defined benefit scheme, which provides benefits related to 3.5 final salary for its members to 31 March 2014 and on a career average basis thereafter.
 Each member's pension is specified according to a formula based on salary and service and is unaffected by the investment return achieved by the fund.
 Full details of the benefits are set out in the LGPS regulations.

-&lt;sup>2The Investment Consultant is authorised by and registered with the Financial Services Authority for the provision of investment advice.
+1The Investment Consultant is authorised by and registered with the Financial Conduct Authority for the provision of investment advice.